 While many resorts hold their own progression camps, and many of the outside camps stick to one resort, there are a couple of programmes that visit multiple resorts as well as offering guiding or instruction.

 BC “Hidden Gems” Ski Safari – Ski Adventures

-Heather Robilliard’s Ski Adventures offers aof some of British Columbia’s “hidden gems”, including Whitewater, Revelstoke, Red Mountain, Apex and Crystal Mountain.
+Heather Robilliard’s Ski Adventures offers a 3-week long exploration of some of British Columbia’s “hidden gems”, including Whitewater, Revelstoke, Red Mountain, Apex and Crystal Mountain.
 You can add on a cat skiing or heli ski trip to make it the ultimate winter ski holiday in Canada.

 Ski Big 3 Guided Adventures